What is solar energy?

 Solar panel electricity systems, also known as photovoltaics (PV), capture the sun’s energy using photovoltaic cells.
 The cells convert the sunlight into electricity.
 These cells don’t need direct sunlight to work – they can still generate some electricity on a cloudy day.

 Solar heat, also called solar thermal energy, describes the conversion of solar energy into a technically usable heat.
-Solar thermal heat is trapped using the greenhouse effect; a reflective surface transmits short wave radiation and reflect long wave radiation.
+Solar thermal heat is trapped using the greenhouse effect; a reflective surface transmits short wave radiation and reflects long wave radiation.
 Heat and infrared radiation (IR) are produced when short wave radiation light hits the absorber plate, which is then trapped inside the collector.
 Fluid, usually water, in the absorber tubes collect the trapped heat and transfer it to a heat storage vault.
-What can solar thermal systems be used for?

 Solar water heating systems use free heat from the sun to warm domestic hot water.
 Solar panels heat water that is delivered to a storage tank.
 A conventional boiler or immersion heater can be used to make the water hotter, or to provide hot water when solar energy is unavailable.

-Another option is collects the energy of the sun to heat water or air for direct use in solar home heating.
+Another option is collecting the energy of the sun to heat water or air for direct use in solar home heating.

 What happens when it is cloudy?

 Solar panels work both on sunny and cloudy days.
 They not only harness direct sunlight when the sky is clear but also diffused light on the cloudy days, so you will still be generating electricity though not as much as on a sunny day.

 How can solar energy be stored for later use?